Frequent Questions and Answers about volunteering with ATOU :

 · Have your fingerprints taken

-· Let us know when you have been fingerprinted so we can be watching for the report.
+· Let us know when you have been fingerprinted so we know to expect your documentation.

-Can I volunteer if I haven’t had much exposure to children?
+Can I volunteer if I don’t have much experience working with children?

 Can I earn service hours?

 If you need to fulfill school community service hours, you are welcome to participate in ATOU’s scheduled workdays.
 You must provide the volunteer coordinator with the paperwork you need to verity you were present and earned service hours.

 A Touch of Understanding is an educational program.
 As such, we approach the students and staff of the school with the idea that we may be their first experience with disabilities, and do not expect them to have previous knowledge or understanding of our experiences.
 ATOU Program Speakers are:

 ATOU volunteers always address the children in a friendly, informative way and speakers present a positive outlook on their situation.
 ATOU speakers are not victims in their own minds and do not portray that image to the group.
 Instead, ATOU speakers project a positive self-image that demonstrates a “can-do” attitude, according to the resiliency model.